 Proper Cloth Thickness and Weight Measurement

-For each of our fabrics, we measure the the fabric’s thickness to the nearest thousandth of an inch to give an objective measure of the fabric weight.
-Dress shirt fabrics generally range from 0.006″ thick (incredibly light weight) to 0.014″ thick (very heavy).
+We measure the thickness of each of our fabrics to the nearest thousandth of an inch to provide an objective measurement of the fabric weight.
+Dress shirt fabrics generally range from 0.006″ thick (incredibly light) to 0.015″ thick (very heavy).